c-zhenhao/czhenhao-sei35-project1/README.md

 - Flexbox is actually not very appropriate for browser games as generally it needs to be a fixed canvas but I wanted to understand Flexbox as I thought would be a very useful basic CSS framework versus placing things relatively/absolutely (which feels pre-CSS3/web1.0), before moving to more "cooler" tech like Bootstrap, or Style components which other more advanced classmates are using.

-- That being said, "container-ception" actually made this project way more complex than it needs to be and is really not great since very tedious CSS targeting would be necessary.
+- That being said, "container-ception" actually made this project way more complex than it needs to be and it was really not a great experience since very tedious CSS targeting would be necessary.

 ## Future roadmap